voed/esphome_prana_ble/README.md

 Join [Telegram chat](https://t.me/esphome_prana) for discussions.

-If you want to support this project, you can do a [donation via Monobank](https://send.monobank.ua/jar/Lw9tQQ2XL)
+If you want to support this project, you can do a donation [via Monobank](https://send.monobank.ua/jar/Lw9tQQ2XL) or Paypal `voed@i.ua`